 Even if you are only under investigation for money laundering an experienced criminal defense lawyer can help you navigate the complicated process.

 If you have been charged with money laundering a skilled Denver money laundering defense attorney is essential.
-Get in touch with experienced Denver money laundering defense attorney Jason Savela by calling (720) 821-1001.
+Get in touch with experienced Boulder money laundering defense attorney Jason Savela by calling (720) 821-1001.